 A Corporative Culture in SecurityA Corporative Culture in Security

 All the above is very helpful; however, to ensure building security, there should be a corporative culture among the residents.
 Make friends with a neighbor or two on your level so you can watch each other’s backs.
-This not only makes for a friendlier atmosphere in your building but also acts as a crucial resource in an emergency.
-Making connections like this isn’t all that hard; just make yourself more present.
+It makes for a friendlier atmosphere in your building but also acts as a crucial resource in an emergency.
+Making connections like this isn’t all that hard; make yourself more present.
 If there’s a block party in your neighborhood, then go down and introduce yourself.